 - channel (int or str or list(int) or list(str)) The channel ids to create this bus with.
-Can also be a single integer, netid name or a comma separated string. - can_filters (list) See can.BusABC.set_filters () for details. - use_system_timestamp (bool) Use system timestamp for can messages instead of the hardware time stamp - serial (str) Serial to connect (optional, will use the first found if not supplied) - bitrate (int) Channel bitrate in bit/s. (optional, will enable the auto bitrate feature if not supplied) - fd (bool) If CAN-FD frames should be supported. - data_bitrate (int) Which bitrate to use for data phase in CAN FD.
+Can also be a single integer, netid name or a comma separated string. - can_filters (list) See can.BusABC.set_filters() for details. - receive_own_messages (bool) If transmitted messages should also be received by this bus. - use_system_timestamp (bool) Use system timestamp for can messages instead of the hardware time stamp - serial (str) Serial to connect (optional, will use the first found if not supplied) - bitrate (int) Channel bitrate in bit/s. (optional, will enable the auto bitrate feature if not supplied) - fd (bool) If CAN-FD frames should be supported. - data_bitrate (int) Which bitrate to use for data phase in CAN FD.
 Defaults to arbitration bitrate.